 Looking for some fun and challenging brain games for cats that will give your feline friend's mind a great mental workout?
 You’re in the right place!
-While the best cat toys do a great job of providing your kitty with plenty of enrichment and stimulation, sometimes it’s nice to mix things up a little, which is where having some brain games up your sleeve can come in handy.
+While the best cat toys do a great job of providing your kitty with plenty of enrichment and the best automated cat toys can provide stimulation, sometimes it’s nice to mix things up a little, which is where having some brain games up your sleeve can come in handy.

 Because cats are highly intelligent and curious little creatures, adding a brain game into their daily routine is a great way of enabling them to express these traits and help them thrive.
 Brain games are also wonderful for eliminating some of the most common cat behavior problems (such as scratching the furniture or peeing in the house) which often occur when cats are bored.

 While the best automated cat toys are wonderful for those times when you’re out of the house and are looking for a plaything that your kitty can interact with independently, brain games are something you and your feline friend can engage with together, which is great for strengthening and deepening the bond that the two of you share.